Observance Days Calendar

 World Wildlife Conservation Day

-An annual event that aims to raise awareness and take action to protect the planet’s wildlife biodiversity.
-It is celebrated on December 4 and was initiated by the United States in 2012 to combat the illegal trade of endangered species.
-Some of the most threatened wildlife species include tigers, pandas, gorillas, rhinos, and orangutans.
-They face various challenges such as habitat loss, poaching, hunting, and human-wildlife conflict.
-Conservation efforts are needed to ensure their survival and the health of the ecosystems they inhabit.
+Celebrated on December 4th, this event raises awareness and promotes action to protect wildlife biodiversity.
+Initiated by the United States in 2012, it combats the illegal trade of endangered species.
+Threatened wildlife, including tigers, pandas, gorillas, rhinos, and orangutans, face habitat loss, poaching, and human-wildlife conflict.
+Conservation efforts are crucial to ensure their survival and the health of ecosystems.

 5 December World Soil Day